viRafael/arieslinter/README.md

 add in your settings.xml - VSCODE

 ```
-"java.checkstyle.configuration": "{path_of_the_file}/checkstyle.xml",
+"java.checkstyle.configuration": "${workspaceFolder}/checkstyle.xml",
 "java.checkstyle.autocheck": true,
 "java.checkstyle.modules": ["/home/{user}/.m2/repository/br/ufba/arieslinter/1.0/arieslinter-1.0.jar"],
 ```

-replace the "{path_of_the_file}" with the path of the file checkstyle.xml in your project root directory. and replace the "{user}" with your user name in your system.
+replace the "{user}" with your user name in your system.

 ---
 ## For IntelliJ